 CORA happywear was born in Bolzano from an idea of a group of friends who wanted to create something good and courageous.
-CORA stands for courage and courage for CORA means to engage in constantly improving production processes in textile industry, constantly choosing raw materials which respect the environment and the skin, follow the rhythms of nature (also human) and be social and sensitive in making business.
-For us research and experimenting new ways of consuming fashion are key factors for innovative eco-friendly production.
+CORA stands for courage and courage for CORA means to engage in constantly improving production processes in textile industry, constantly choosing raw materials which respect the environment and the skin, follow the rhythms of nature (also human) and be socially sensitive in making business.
+For us, research and experimenting new ways of consuming fashion are key factors for innovative eco-friendly production.

 Print and Embroidery of our GarmentsIn this phase, a print or an embroidery is added to the finished garment.
 While embroidering does not have meaningful negative consequences, printing can affect the environment negatively if the colours used contain large amounts of chemical agents.
 Therefore, CORA Happywear only uses water-based colours for its prints, applied through a screen printing technique.

 The chemical solvents, usually used to give consistency, plasticity and adherence to the print, are substituted with water.
 The result is a natural print which is soft to the touch and is highly resistant to repeated lavation.

 Production of eco-sustainable clothing

 Cutting and sewing is the start to get to the perfect dress.
 This phase of production has different manual steps.
 It has minor impacts on nature.
 This is for sure the most delicate part from the point of view of the workers in the process.
 We try to produce our garments in European countries in order to have our supply chain under control.
 Our Turkish production has the Fair Wear Foundation (FWF) certificate that cares about the workers in the process.

 The last step includes dying, decolouring or obtaining special effects such as a vintage effect on a t-shirt.
 Considering the entire production process, the finishing process definitely is the most harmful to the environment as the desired results require a significant amount of chemical agents.
 CORA Happywear has therefore decided to completely avoid this phase.

 The final transport to your home